 In 1939, Bergholz was released, exonerated of her charges, and restored as a Community Party member.
 Bergholz stated in a diary entry after being released that “there was something wrong with the people [the NKVD who mistreated her in prison], not the idea of communism.”
 She believed that the Communist government she had worked so hard to help build was being taken over by people working for their own interests.

-In September, 1941 the 900 day Siege of Leningrad by the Nazis began.
-Whilst trapped in the besieged city, Bergholz spoke almost daily on the Leningrad Radio, reading both recent news headlines as well as her own poetry.
-Her experience with confinement paired with the uncertainty of how long the suffering would last, allowed her to create poetry the citizens of Leningrad could relate to.
+In September, 1941 the 900-day siege of Leningrad by the Nazis began.
+Whilst trapped in the besieged city, Bergholz spoke almost daily on Leningrad Radio, reading both recent news headlines as well as her own poetry.
+Her experience with confinement paired with the uncertainty of how long the suffering would last allowed her to create poetry the citizens of Leningrad could relate to.

-On 27 of January 1945, Bergholz and Makogonenko released 900 Days, a radio film that was created using fragments of sound recordings including a metronome, excerpts from the Prokofiev’s Seventh Symphony, announcements of danger, and people’s on air speeches.
+In January 1945, Bergholz and Makogonenko released 900 Days, a “radio film” that was created using fragments of sound recordings including a metronome, excerpts from Shostakovich’s Seventh Symphony, announcements of danger, and people’s on air speeches.
 Despite the authenticity of 900 Days, it was criticized by composer A. Prokofiev, for making “to sound in verse exclusively the theme of suffering,” rather than concentrating on the heroic actions of the army and citizens.
 In a poem Bergholz responded to this criticism by writing: “And even those who would like to smooth everything / in the mirror timid memory of people, / I will not forget how the Leningrader fell.”
 Bergholz continued to be open about her memory of the siege by writing a screenplay, later adapted to the stage, entitled Born in Leningrad and an elegy, In Memory of Defenders in 1944 with her husband, Makogonenko.

 Bergholz also worked to restore her ex-husband’s reputation.
-In 1956 she published an anthology of his works and on 5 of January 1957 he was posthumously rehabilitated due to lack of evidence of his crimes against the Communist Party.
+In 1956 she published an anthology of his works and, in January 1957, he was posthumously rehabilitated due to lack of evidence of his crimes against the Communist Party.

 In 1959 Bergholz experimented in literary non-fiction with the release of Day Stars, an autobiographical novel about the siege.
 Internationally renowned director and writer Igor Talankin adapted Bergholz’s autobiography into a film of the same name in 1968.
 At the beginning of the film Bergholz is depicted by actress Alla Demidova, is shown as conflicted, saying: “Mother worries, grieves / What should I write my distant mother? / How to reassure her / to lie?”
 By the end of the monologue, however, Demidova’s Bergholz shows no fear and decides not to protect her mother but to tell the “truth.”
 This decision is seen throughout the film, as her serious and inspiring voice can be heard on the radio speaking of wartime tragedies.